 Check off any and all that apply The project falls into the category below.
-1. Acquisition, repair, improvement, reconstruction, or rehabilitation of public facilities and improvements (other than buildings) when the facilities and improvements are already in place and will be retained in the same use without change in size or capacity for more than 20 percent.
+Acquisition, repair, improvement, reconstruction, or rehabilitation of public facilities and improvements (other than buildings) when the facilities and improvements are already in place and will be retained in the same use without change in size or capacity for more than 20 percent.
 Examples: Replacement of water or sewer lines Reconstruction of curbs and sidewalks Repaving of streets 2.
 Special projects directed toward the removal of material and architectural barriers that restrict the mobility of and accessibility to the elderly and handicapped persons.
-3. Rehabilitation of buildings and improvements under the following conditions: In the case of a building for residential use (with one to four units), the density is not increased beyond four units and the land use is not changed.
-In the case of multifamily residential buildings: A. Unit density is not changed more than 20% B. The project does not involve changes in land use from residential to non-residential; and C. The estimated cost of rehabilitation is less than 75% of the total estimated cost of replacement after rehabilitation.
-In the case of non-residential structures, including commercial, industrial, and public buildings: A. The facilities and improvements are in place and will not be changed in size or capacity by more than 20 percent; and B. The activity does not involve a change in land use, such as from non-residential to residential, commercial to industrial, or from one industrial use to another.
-4. Studies and Research i.
+Rehabilitation of buildings and improvements under the following conditions: In the case of a building for residential use (with one to four units), the density is not increased beyond four units and the land use is not changed.
+In the case of multifamily residential buildings: 4.
+Studies and Research i.
 Engineering studies and investigations that do not permanently change the environment. ii.
 Research and analysis. iii.
 Administrative related activities.
-5. Acquisition (including leasing) or disposition of an existing structure or acquisition (including leasing) of vacant land provided that the structure or land acquired or disposed of will be retained for the same use;
+Acquisition (including leasing) or disposition of an existing structure or acquisition (including leasing) of vacant land provided that the structure or land acquired or disposed of will be retained for the same use;

-T The entirety of the project is made up of one or more of the above categories: Y or N The determination of the category listed above is supported by the following information (explain how you determined that the project satisfied the condition of the category you checked above and document as appropriate)
+The entirety y of the project is s made ur o of one of r more of the abov ve categories: Y or N 1) 1 0 -

-Compliance Checklist for the "Other Requirements" in 24 CFR 58.6 ENVIRONMENTAL CHECKLIST FOR CATEGORICAL EXCLUSIONS
+The determination of the category listed above is supported by the following information (explain how you determined that the project satisfied the condition of the category you checked above and document as appropriate)

-1. Description of project:
+Compliance Checklist for the "Other Requirements" in 24 CFR 58.6 ENVIRONMENTAL CHECKLIST FOR CATEGORICAL EXCLUSIONS 1.
+Description of project: